Introduction to Peace Studies

 The course surveys the history, the theory, and the exemplary practitioners of community performance-synonymously called "theatre for social change" or "applied theatre."
 Particular attention will be given to traditions that serve the goals of conflict resolution, popular education, activism, and community building.
 Through practical techniques, the course will demonstrate how performance structures can address community issues.
 This course is open to any students, actors and non-actors who are interested in community arts and peace performance.
 Variable semesters.
 Department.

 Survey of the theory and practice of nonviolent actions and principles, study of the philosophical principles of nonviolence in relation to current and historical events and policies, considering the possibilities for future applications, and assessing the justifications, successes, and/or failure of the policies.
 Fall and spring semester.
 Hopper.

 Maintaining the Status Quo: Power and Privilege in the United States

-This course will examine the history of privilege and its evolution from the 18th century to today.
-By reading historical documents, literature, biographies and sociological studies, students will explore and analyze inequalities in education, housing, jobs and examine both the means through which inequalities continue to be rationalized and the means through which they are being changed.
-This course serves as the writing proficiency for the program.
-Prerequisite: college writing proficiency, sophomore standing, or permission of the instructor.
+This course will examine the history of race-based privilege and its evolution from the nineteenth century to today.
+By reading historical documents, biography and socio-economic studies, students will explore samples of structural violence in education, housing and employment.
+They will analyze the means through which injustices have been challenged.
+This course serves as the WID course for PCE and WGS.
+Prerequisite: Sophomore standing.
 Fall and spring semester.
 Bess.